 Indian Pipe, however, does not give anything back to the fungus or the tree.
 It takes nutrients from the fungus that the fungus had gotten for itself, and it also takes nutrients that the fungus had received from the tree.
 Since the fungus then has to take more nutrients from the tree, this makes Indian Pipe a parasite of both the fungus and the tree.

-According to the same website, Indian pipe thrives near certain species, including American beech trees.
+According to the Gardening Knowhow website, Indian pipe thrives near certain species, including American beech trees.
 I found this clump next to a beech tree.

 Indian pipe droops when it first appears, but the plant straightens out as it matures.
 Scroll down this page on the US Wildflowers site to see the flowers straightened out.